 I, personally, don't usually give much thought to what sort of tree it is, although I am especially fond of oak trees.
 In general hard woods (wood from deciduous/flat leafed trees) is better than soft (coniferous/evergreen) woods, but that's purely because they tend to have prettier grain patterns.
 There's no magical reason (that I know).
 If you have a magical connection to pine, for example, go for it.
 Contrary-wise, if you've very into the magical associations of plants, than maybe you should be careful to take wood from the "right" kind of tree for whatever application.
 Also, some kinds of work call for certain kinds of wands. (almond and hazel, for example, in the grimoirum)

 Once you've found the right stick, take it home.
 If it came off a living tree, it will be best to let it sit for a week or two to dry out.
 Spend some time handling your stick.
 Find the most comfortable spot to hold it.
+For most purposes, it is better to have the handle end of the wand on the part of the stick that was closer to the roots.
 Cut it to the right length, and cut off any smaller branches that stick out.

 Go to the hardware store and buy a variety pack of sandpapers.
 DON'T cheap out and buy the discount dollar store kind.
 It doesn't work.
 Starting the the coarsest sandpaper, slowly smooth off all the bark.
 Use long, slow, strong strokes, from the handle end to the tip end.
 This is important!
 Don't sand backwards (unless you have to at some points).
 Think about how you'll use the wand as you do, and imagine energy flowing through it.
 You'll want to wash it from time to time.